Hamza-br/diner_des_philosophes/README.md

 Contributions are welcome!
 Please submit pull requests and report issues via the GitHub issue tracker.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

-For any questions or comments, please contact [your-email@example.com](mailto:your-email@example.com).
+For any questions or comments, please contact [bourouhamza9@gmail.com](mailto:bourouhamza9@gmail.com).